Photoblepharon palpebratum: Taxonomy and phylogeny

 The first scientific description of the eyelight fish was authored by Dutch naturalist Pieter Boddaert in his 1781 piece, Beschreibung zweier merkwürdiger Fische, part of the larger volume Neue Nordische Beyträge zur physikalischen und geographischen Erd- und Völkerbeschreibung, Naturgeschichte und Oekonomie, 2 by German zoologist Peter Simon Pallas.
 He named the species Sparus palpebratus, its generic name being the Latin word "sparus" meaning "a fish with a golden head."
 It was later assigned to the genus "Photoblepharon" by German-Dutch zoologist Max Carl Wilhelm Weber in 1902.
-Its current genus name derives from Greek: "photo" meaning "light" and "blepharon" meaning "eye lash."
+Its current genus name derives from Greek: "photo" meaning "light" and "blepharon" meaning "eyelash."
 Its congener, P. steinitzi, was originally classified as a subspecies of this fish, P. palpebratus steinitzi.
 It was reclassified as its own species in 1987 by ichthyologists John E. McCosker and Richard H. Rosenblatt.

 The eyelight fish is considered one of the more derived members of Anomalopidae, most closely related to Krypotophaneron with the exception of P. steinitzi.
 Its reflective lateral-line scales are shared by Kryptophaneron and Phthanophaneron, but are enlarged for only Kryptophanaraon and Photoblepharon, indicating that they are a unique trait of the two.
 Refinement of the shutter mechanism down the cladogram is further confirmation of its placement of genera.

 Description

 The eyelight fish is a small, dark fish, with a relatively stout body for an anomalopid.
 It has a blunt snout, large eyes, and prominent subocular light organs.
 It has a single dorsal fin and no adipose fins.
-It has 2-3 dorsal spines, 16-20 dorsal rays, 2 anal spines, and 13-15 anal soft rays.
+It has 2–3 dorsal spines, 16–20 dorsal rays, 2 anal spines, and 13–15 anal soft rays.
 Most of its body is black, but it is marked by a distinct white spot at the upper corner of its preopercle, as well as by a lateral line of reflective scales and white scales in front of its pectoral fins.
 Its maximum length is 12.0 cm, making it one of the smaller members of its family.

 It is distinguished from its congener, P. steinitzi, in a number of ways, one indicator being the white spot on its preopercle.
 P. steinitzi has either no white spot or a smaller, darker spot, as well as more ornamented head bones.

 Its most distinguishing features are the cream-colored light organs underneath its eyes, which produce blue-green light likely used by the fish to attract prey, communicate with other fish, and frighten and confuse predators.
 These organs contain bioluminescent bacteria, fed by oxygen and nutrients from the fish's bloodstream, which emit a constant light.
 The eyelight fish uses a black lid to cover the organs when it does not want to emit light.